Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 ##### APICAgentsGroup

-The group that is assigned the APICAgentsPolicy
+The group that is assigned the APICAgentsPolicy.
-.

 ##### APICAgentsUser

-The user that the APIC Agents will log in as, added to the APICAgentsGroup .
+The user that the APIC Agents will log in as, added to the APICAgentsGroup.

-An Access and Secret Key for the user should be created and given to the person deploying the agent, please follow your organizations key rotation policies.
-See [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
+An access and secret key for the user should be created and given to the person deploying the agent, please follow your organizations key rotation policies.
+See [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
-.

 #### Parameters (Resources only)